Annual Reports

 Funding for Challenge the Wind is anexample of the YNEF’s impact throughout the area sailing community.

-2024 marks our 15th year as a 501(C)(3) Foundation, however our team has been raising funds to promote nautical education and youth sailing since 1986.
-Today we have 28 high school sailing teams in the Detroit Metropolitan area, very strong youth summer programs at all the DRYA clubs and a program in Detroit called the Detroit Community Sailing Center (DCSC).
-These programs present fantastic opportunities for young folks to learn a lifetime sport and have a safe competitive environment to enjoy our great lakes.
+2025 marks our 16th year as a 501(c)(3) Foundation, however, our team has been raising funds to promote nautical education and youth sailing since 1986.
+Today, the Grosse Pointe Yacht Club has the finest sailing venue in the Midwest with top notch equipment and Coaches.
+We have 28 high school sailing teams in the Detroit Metropolitan area, and very strong summer programs at all the DRYA clubs in the area.
+The Detroit Community Sailing Program, supported by YNEF, delivers a first-class program to the inner-city of Detroit.
+These programs provide a fantastic opportunity for young folks to learn a lifetime sport and have a safe competitive environment to enjoy our great lakes.
+There are over 450 kids enjoying sailing in our community each year.